-The cost of a benchmark data collection program focused on FMSIB improvements would depend on the type and location of the improvement.
-For a FMSIB roadway improvement on a major state route there might be enough transponder-equipped trucks to collect data with roadside transponder readers.
-If the two semi-portable readers owned by FMSIB were used along with two semi-portable readers maintained by the WSDOT, a system could be set up for roughly \$10,000 to \$15,000, assuming that appropriate structures already exist on which to hang the equipment.
+The cost of a benchmark data collection program focused on truck-oriented roadway improvements would depend on the type and location of the improvement.
+For a roadway improvement on a major state route there might be enough transponder-equipped trucks to collect data with roadside transponder readers.
+If newly developed, low-cost portable readers were purchased, a system could be set up for roughly \$10,000 to \$15,000, assuming that appropriate structures already existed on which to hang the equipment.
 If power pole and sign bridges were needed, the cost could increase up to \$80,000.

 GPS data collection has the same broad range of costs.
-As a result of this field test, WSDOT has GPS devices to instrument 25 trucks.
-For a benchmark on a FMSIB improvement involving a single, isolated roadway, these devices could be placed on volunteer trucks at relatively little expense.
+As a result of this field test, WSDOT has enough GPS devices to instrument 25 trucks.
+For a benchmark on an improvement involving a single, isolated roadway, these devices could be placed on volunteer trucks at relatively little expense.
 As a result, the project costs would involve only the administration of the transponders and analysis of the GPS data and would be relatively insignificant (roughly \$10,000 per site).

-For FMSIB projects in the Puget Sound region that involve more complex changes in trucking performance, GPS data collection would allow the collection of the comprehensive trucking data necessary to compute performance measures.
+For roadway projects in the Puget Sound region that involve more complex changes in trucking performance, GPS data collection would allow the collection of the comprehensive trucking data necessary to compute performance measures.
 However, such a program would have to be considerably larger than the field test performed as part of this study.
 At an absolute minimum, between 150 and 200 GPS devices would need to be in trucks active in the Puget Sound metropolitan region, and these devices would need to be effectively distributed around the region.
 The software currently used to store, analyze, and report on the GPS data would have to be improved and refined to streamline the analysis of the GPS data.
 This area-wide, GPS-based monitoring program would require an estimated \$150,000 to \$200,000 in one-time expenses, and then continuing costs of around \$150,000 per year.